Akuli/tkinder/docs/treeview.rst

 The *rows* and *columns* attributes of the :class:`.Treeview` behave like normal lists and therefore, items can be inserted and deleted as with lists.
-The only exceptions are considering the direct setting of rows (*__setitem__*) and the manipulation of the first column which is both prohibited.
+The only exceptions are considering the direct setting of rows (*__setitem__*) and the manipulation of the first column which are both prohibited.

 Here is some reference: